wp-plugins/nextgen-facebook/readme.txt

 	<li><a href="http://wordpress.org/extend/plugins/exclude-pages/" target="_blank">Exclude Pages</a> -- If the Exclude Pages plugin is active, social buttons will not be added to excluded pages.
 An additional option will be available on the settings page to toggle this default behavior on/off.</li>

-	<li><a href="https://github.com/wmark/CDN-Linker" target="_blank">CDN Linker</a> (download by clicking on the ZIP button) -- If the CDN Linker plugin is active, the featured image URLs for Pinterest and tumbler will be rewritten by CDN Linker.</li>
+	<li><a href="https://github.com/wmark/CDN-Linker/downloads" target="_blank">CDN Linker</a> -- If the CDN Linker plugin is active, the featured image URLs for Pinterest and tumbler will be rewritten by CDN Linker.</li>

 </ul>